dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 1 Lurie.md

 Definition: $q,q'$ are in the same genus if $\forall n, q \equiv q' \mod n$.

 Remark: there are only finitely many forms in each genus, and there is a formula to count them: the Smith-Minkowski-Segal formula.

+Definition: For a commutative ring $R$, we define the orthogonal group over $R$ to be $O_q(R)$